Cyphershadow24ar/Leet-Code/README.md

 50. (3000) Maximum Area of Longest Diagonal Rectangle
 51. (3021) Alice and Bob Playing Flower Game
 52. (3025) Find the Number of Ways to Place People I
+53. (3027) Find the Number of Ways to Place People II
-53. (3136) Valid Word
+54. (3136) Valid Word
-54. (3195) Find the Minimum Area to Cover All Ones I
+55. (3195) Find the Minimum Area to Cover All Ones I
-55. (3197) Find the Minimum Area to Cover All Ones II
+56. (3197) Find the Minimum Area to Cover All Ones II
-56. (3201) Find the Maximum Length of Valid Subsequence I
+57. (3201) Find the Maximum Length of Valid Subsequence I
-57. (3202) Find the Maximum Length of Valid Subsequence II
+58. (3202) Find the Maximum Length of Valid Subsequence II
-58. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+59. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-59. (3307) Find the K-th Character in String Game II
+60. (3307) Find the K-th Character in String Game II
-60. (3330) Find the Original Typed String I
+61. (3330) Find the Original Typed String I
-61. (3333) Find the Original Typed String II
+62. (3333) Find the Original Typed String II
-62. (3363) Find the Maximum Number of Fruits Collected
+63. (3363) Find the Maximum Number of Fruits Collected
-63. (3439) Reschedule Meetings for Maximum Free Time I
+64. (3439) Reschedule Meetings for Maximum Free Time I
-64. (3440) Reschedule Meetings for Maximum Free Time II
+65. (3440) Reschedule Meetings for Maximum Free Time II
-65. (3446) Sort Matrix by Diagonals
+66. (3446) Sort Matrix by Diagonals
-66. (3459) Length of Longest V-Shaped Diagonal Segment
+67. (3459) Length of Longest V-Shaped Diagonal Segment
-67. (3477) Fruits Into Baskets II
+68. (3477) Fruits Into Baskets II
-68. (3479) Fruits Into Baskets III
+69. (3479) Fruits Into Baskets III
-69. (3480) Maximize Subarrays After Removing One Conflicting Pair
+70. (3480) Maximize Subarrays After Removing One Conflicting Pair
 67. (3487) Maximum Unique Subarray Sum After Deletion